-As of December 31, 2014 and December 31, 2013, the Adviser and Sub-Adviser incurred approximately \$6.8 million and \$4.3 million, respectively, of Offering costs on the Company's behalf.
-Upon the execution of the Advisory Agreement and Sub-Advisory Agreement, on May 31, 2012, the Company recorded a due to affiliates liability and capitalized the deferred Offering costs as it is expected that aggregate gross proceeds from the Offering will be at a level that will require the Company to reimburse the Advisers for these costs.
-As of December 31, 2014, the balance of the due to affiliate liability related to organizational and Offering costs was\$2.4 million.
+As of December 31, 2014 and December 31, 2013, the Adviser and Sub-Advisory Agreement, on May 31, 2012, the Company recorded a due to affiliates liability and capitalized the deferred Offering costs as it is expected that aggregate gross proceeds from the Offering will be at a level that will require the Company to reimburse the Advisers for these costs.
+As of December 31, 2014, the balance of the due to affiliate liability related to organizational and Offering costs was \$2.4 million.
 On a regular basis, management reviews capital raise projections to evaluate the likelihood of the capital raise reaching a level that would require the Company to reimburse the Adviser for the offering costs incurred on the Company's behalf.
 Based on the \$6.8 million of offering costs incurred by the Adviser through December 31, 2014, the Company would have to raise approximately \$453.3 million to be obligated to reimburse the Adviser for all of these costs.
 Commencing with the Company's initial closing, which occurred on September 17, 2012, and continuing with every closing thereafter, 1.5% of the proceeds of such closings will be amortized as a charge to additional paid in capital and a reduction of deferred Offering costs, until such asset is fully amortized.
 As of December 31, 2014, approximately \$4.4 million has been amortized.
-The Company expects to the terms of the Advisers for such costs incurred on its behalf on a monthly basis up to a maximum aggregate amount of 1.5% of the gross Offering proceeds.
-Pursuant to the terms of the Advisory Agreement and Sub-Adviser and Sub-Adviser will be responsible for the payment of organizational and Offering expenses to the extent they exceed 1.5% of gross proceeds from the Offering.
+The Company expects to reimburse the Advisers for such costs incurred on its behalf on a monthly basis up to a maximum aggregate amount of 1.5% of the gross Offering proceeds.
+Pursuant to the terms of the Advisory Agreement and Sub-Advisory Agreement, the Adviser and Sub-Adviser will be responsible for the payment of organizational and Offering expenses to the extent they exceed 1.5% of gross proceeds from the Offering.